 Highlights of this release include:

-- FIPS 140-2 Compliant Kubernetes when run on Oracle Linux 8, as the Kubernetes Module is now compiled with OpenSSL.
+- Setting FIPS mode when run on Oracle Linux 8, as the Kubernetes Module is now compiled with OpenSSL.
 FIPS mode must be enabled at the host OS level.

 - SELinux support for both permissive and enforcing modes on all Oracle Linux Cloud Native Environment nodes.